shashwatacharya30/web_Scraping_Amazon_BestSellerBook/README.md

         python amazon_books_scraping.py

-5) to run the command headlessly

-        python amazon_books_scraping.py --headless

-6) all the data are stored  in the csv file made by the script itself
+5) all the data are stored  in the csv file made by the script itself